neptune-ai/docs/docs/logging-and-managing-experiment-results/downloading-experiment-data.rst

 * Build custom analysis or visualizations using experiment data.
 * Use saved model checkpoint elsewhere.
-* Get sources of experiment and run it again.
+* Get source code of experiment and run it again.
 * Build report that uses data across projects.
 * Archive old project.